bdickason/bdickason.com/posts/make-time-for-strategic-thinking.md

 **Batch meetings** - Most days end up looking like swiss cheese - Lots of sproadic meetings with 30m-1hr in between.
 Squeeze your schedule so that the meetings all line up one after another.
 Paul Graham calls this ‘manager time’.
 Manager time is when we review and we discuss vs. when we create.

-<blockquote class="pull-quote"><p><em>"I find one meeting can sometimes affect a whole day.
+> *"I find one meeting can sometimes affect a whole day.
 A meeting commonly blows at least half a day, by breaking up a morning or afternoon.
 But in addition there's sometimes a cascading effect.
-If I know the afternoon is going to be broken up, I'm slightly less likely to start something ambitious in the morning."</em> (<a href="http://www.paulgraham.com/makersschedule.html">see: Maker's Schedule, Manager's schedule</a>)</p></blockquote>
+If I know the afternoon is going to be broken up, I'm slightly less likely to start something ambitious in the morning."* ([see: Maker's Schedule, Manager's schedule](http://www.paulgraham.com/makersschedule.html))

 Going from meeting to meeting is draining, but those tiny blocks in between are useless and you’ll never make any meaningful creative progress.
 Batch your meetings so you have large blocks of uninterrupted time for creative thinking.